mazenkh7/SumergeTalentTasks/Task4/moviesWebsite/README.md

+# Features
+* Login / Logout + Stay signed in (fake - no backend)
+* Home page: top rated movies catalogue.
+* Cool looking movie details page when clicking on any movie.

-To log in use the following dummy credentials:
+# To log in use the following dummy credentials:
-email: jojo@joestar.com
+* Email: jojo@joestar.com
-passwprd: 123
+* Password: 123

 # MoviesWebsite